Techscq/translatable-criteria/src/docs/api-reference/en.md

 - `constructor(filterPrimitive: readonly [Omit<FilterPrimitive<...>, 'operator'>] | readonly [Omit<FilterPrimitive<...>, 'operator'>, Omit<FilterPrimitive<...>, 'operator'>], operator: FilterOperator.GREATER_THAN | FilterOperator.LESS_THAN, order: OrderDirection)`
   - Validates that cursor fields and values are defined and valid.
   - Supports 1 or 2 `FilterPrimitive`s for simple or composite cursors.
+  - @throws {Error} If any cursor field is not defined.
+  - @throws {Error} If any cursor value is undefined (null is allowed).
+  - @throws {Error} If two cursor fields are provided and they are identical.
+  - @throws {Error} If no filter primitives are provided.

 **Properties (readonly):**